 Tanks

 Speedwell of Rhu’s original owner planned to take her across the Atlantic so he had her fitted with 4 water tanks (and 2 diesel tanks).
-We plan to add a heads holding tank, the location of which is still to be decided.
+We’ve had one of the water tanks converted to a holding tank.

 Water Tanks

-Each of the four water tanks has its own deck filler, isolation valve, inspection hatch and dip-stick.
-The tanks are made from GRP, which gives a solid tank (on our previous boat the tanks water tanks were PVC and developed splits).
+Each of the now three water tanks has its own deck filler, isolation valve, inspection hatch and dip-stick.
+The tanks are made from GRP, which gives a solid tank (on our previous boat the water tanks were PVC and developed splits).

 Our surveyor recommended carrying drinking water in separate containers because of the possibility of osmosis developing in GRP water tanks.
-Clearly that would be inconvenient so we’ve been looking at options for ensuring that the water from our tanks is good to drink.
-Lining the existing tanks is an obvious solution, but that involves quite a lot of work and may make it difficult to add contents gauges.
+Clearly that would be inconvenient so we looked at options for ensuring that the water from our tanks is good to drink.
+Lining the existing tanks was an obvious solution, but that would have involved quite a lot of work and would have made it difficult to add contents gauges.

-After some research we’ve decided to fit a Seagull water filter to the drinking water supply.
-Seagull’s manufacturer has assured us that the filter will be able to remove any osmosis products that may be in the water, making it safe to drink.
-Another advantage of this approach is that this make of filter removes microorganisms from the water so if we do pick up some dodgy water we’ll still have safe drinking water.
+After some research we decided to fit a Seagull water filter to the drinking water supply.
+Seagull’s manufacturer has assured us that the filter is able to remove any osmosis products that may be in the water, making it safe to drink.
+Another advantage is that this make of filter removes microorganisms so if we do pick up some dodgy water we’ll still have a safe drinking supply.
+The filtered water certainly tastes better than water directly from the tanks, most notably there’s no chlorine flavour, so it’s certainly removing something.

 Holding Tank

-We’d like to fit a heads holding tank.
-This is becoming a requirement in some places and in any case will mean that we can use the heads while we’re in a marina without worrying about discharging sewerage in a confined area.
+A sewerage holding tank is becoming a requirement in some places and in any case means that we can use the heads while we’re in a marina without worrying about discharging sewerage in a confined area.

 Contents Gauges

-Currently there are no contents gauges on any of the boat’s tanks, instead we have a dipstick for each tank a completely reliable but rather inconvenient measurement method.
-We would like to add a contents measuring system (I certainly don’t like the idea of using a dipstick for the new holding tank!).
-Our current preference is for a Tank Tender based on its simplicity, absence of moving parts in the tanks and ability to measure the contents of any type of tank.
+When we bought Speedwell she had no contents gauges on any of her tanks There was a dipstick for each tank, a completely reliable but rather inconvenient measurement method.
+We decided to fit a Tank Tender based on its simplicity, absence of moving parts in the tanks and ability to measure the contents of any type of tank.
+This is set up to measure the fuel and water tanks, a separate Wema gauge system measures the holding tank contents.